BIM Call off Partnerships

 What is a BEP?

-BIM Execution Plan – plan prepared by the suppliers to explain how the information modelling aspects of a project will be carried out.
-PAS 1192-2:2013
+The BIM Execution Plan – is a plan prepared by the suppliers in response to the EIR (Exchange Information Requirements) to explain how the information modelling aspects of a project will be carried out.

-- Pre-Contract BEP – At tender stage, before a contract is agreed, a prospective supplier will develop a BEP with the aim of demonstrating their proposed approach, capability, capacity and competence to meet the EIR in general terms.
+- Pre-Contract BEP – At the tender stage, before a contract is agreed, a prospective supplier will develop a BEP to demonstrate their proposed approach, capability, capacity and competence to meet the EIR in general terms.

-- Post-Contract BEP – Once a contract has been awarded then the winning supplier is required to submit a further BIM Execution Plan.
-The focus of this post-contract document is to confirm the supply chain’s capabilities an may be supplemented with further documentation setting out when project information is to be prepared, who is responsible for preparing the information and what protocols and procedures will be used to develop the information.
+- Post-Contract BEP – Once a contract has been awarded, the winning supplier is required to submit a further BIM Execution Plan.
+This post-contract document focuses on confirming the supply chain’s capabilities.
+It may be supplemented with further documentation setting out when project information is to be prepared, who is responsible for organising it, and what protocols and procedures will be used to develop it.